MeasurementAssistant/Measurement-Assistant/README.md

 ### What is Measurement Assistant API?

-A web service, which helps you choose the right size for clothes or shoes based on your parameters for most size charts, including well-known brands.
+It`s a Rest API service, which helps you choose the right size for clothes or shoes based on your parameters for most size charts, including well-known brands.

 - API Authentication with access_key